Latest News.

 There is a book about Lumsdale (Lumsdale: The Industrial Revolution in a Derbyshire Valley) which can be purchased in the shop at Cromford Mills, from Bannister Publications or via the authors (contact alan@piper.nu) and all profits go towards the upkeep of the valley.

-Before lockdown there were regular, large working parties in the valley.
-The groups are now smaller and a recent working party with climbing credentials found that a portion of a large wall had collapsed.
-If you are interested in joining a working party contact jtaylor@arkwrightsociety.org.uk.
+Before lockdown there were regular, large working parties in the valley but these have been reduced as the Arkwright Society is too stretched.
+However, if you are interested in joining a working party contact jtaylor@arkwrightsociety.org.uk.

 Changes to the Methodist Church